+Students must establish a graduate advisory committee with the assistance of their advisor during the first semester, and successfully present an oral and written proposal of their thesis research by the end of their first year in the program.
 A minimum of 30 credit hours at graduate level is required for the Master of Science degree with thesis and 32 credit hours for the non-thesis option.
-Only 6 thesis credits can be applied toward the minimum 30 credit.
-Students must successfully present an oral and written proposal of their thesis research by the end of their first semester Students also must pass a final oral thesis defense after completion of their thesis
+Only 6 Master's Thesis (NRE 599) credits can be applied toward the minimum 30 credit.
+Students also must pass a final oral thesis defense after completion of their thesis and submit the thesis approved by their committee to the School of Graduate Studies.